What is START?

 The START program is managed by MassVentures.
 The program is overseen by the President of MassVentures and is managed by a Program Manager, John Fitzpatrick.

 Who is eligible?

-Any Massachusetts applicant whose application to the program is not based on a life sciences and has received a Phase II SBIR within the last four years (or, alternatively, has either gained ‘meaningful commercial traction” as defined below, within the past four years or the technology otherwise remains commercially viable today).
+Any Massachusetts applicant whose application to the program is not based on life sciences and has received a Phase II SBIR or STTR award within the last four years (or, alternatively, has either gained ‘meaningful commercial traction” as defined below, within the past four years or the technology otherwise remains commercially viable today).
 It is expected that the qualifying Phase II SBIR would have been awarded by the Department of Defense or a federal agency other than the National Institutes of Health.
 A “Massachusetts company” is one that conducts its research, development, manufacturing and commercialization primarily in the Commonwealth of Massachusetts, and for the purposes of this program commits to continuing to do so.
 It is expected that START funds will be spent primarily in Massachusetts.
 MassVentures reserves the right to amend eligibility criteria in its discretion.

 What if a company moves out of Massachusetts after receiving START funds?

 The program requires that each recipient company be committed to remaining in Massachusetts at the time it receives START funds.
 Its plans must show that the proceeds from START shall be substantially spent within Massachusetts, using Massachusetts’ service providers.
 A company that does not comply with this provision will be ineligible for subsequent stages.

 A company may receive a Stage I grant of up to $100,000 for each successful application and, based upon progress demonstrated over the first year, an additional Stage II grant of up to $200,000.